techlore/Plexus-app/README.md

 ## Issues
 If you find bugs or have suggestions, please report it to the [issue tracker](https://github.com/techlore/Plexus-app/issues).
 We encourage you to search for existing issues before opening a new one.
-Any duplicates will be closed immediately.
+Any duplicates will be closed.

 ## Contributing